Rannek/Arch/README.md

 ### Bootloader
 > [!TIP]
 > With this command and using ctrl + K and ctrl + U with nano you can easily copy the correct UUID.
-Go to the bottom of the file and copy it then paste where the UUID needed.
-If you are installing on SSH you can copy paste it.
+Go to the bottom of the file and copy it (ctrl+k) then paste where the UUID needed.
+If you are installing on SSH you can copy paste it more easily.
 ```
 pacman -S grub
 blkid -s UUID -o value /dev/sda2 >> /etc/default/grub

 nano /etc/default/grub
 GRUB_ENABLE_CRYPTODISK=y (Uncomment this)
-GRUB_TIMEOUT=0
+GRUB_TIMEOUT=0 (Default is 5, but for faster boot you can change it to 0)
 GRUB_CMDLINE_LINUX="cryptdevice=UUID:cryptroot root=/dev/mapper/vgname-root rootfstype=btrfs rootflags=subvol=@", [Replace UUID with ctrl + U]
 grub-install /dev/sda
 grub-mkconfig -o /boot/grub/grub.cfg